section-engineering-education/engineering-education/content/articles/implementing-shooting-method-in-matlab/index.md

 2. Guess the value for the undefined `y0` initial condition.
 3. Change guess until the final solution satisfies the end boundary condition i.e., $y(end)=BC_2$(boundary condition 2)

->For linear ODEs: Can use the linear interpolation requiring only two shots.
+>For linear ODEs, we can use the linear interpolation requiring only two shots.
 We do the first and second shots with a different guess and interpolate between the two shots for the correct guess.

 ![demonstration](/engineering-education/implementing-shooting-method-in-matlab/shooting_two.png)

 ### Example implementation of the shooting method
-The ODE governing the deflection of a supported beam with a constant distributed load is;
+The ODE governing the deflection of a supported beam with a constant distributed load is:

 $
 EI\frac{d^2}{dx^2}=\frac{wlx}{2}-\frac{wx}{2}